MrMaverick79/you-autocomplete-me/README.md

    ```
-You can run this program by saving the above, and the using:
+You can run this program by saving the above, and start it with:

    `python THIS_FILE_NAME.py SOURCE.TXT DESTINATION.TXT`

-(or just use the Regex search function inside VSCode to find the elements oyu want to remove)
+(or just use the Regex search function inside VSCode to find the elements you want to remove)

 Check the size of your file--you want as much data as possible (but your training might take a while).